Sign Up for a Free Account

 Overview

-Measuring severity of disease and changes in disease state over time is critical for evaluating treatments and providing prognosis.
-When evaluating new treatments in clinical trials or comparing symptoms across time, methods of assessment need to be employed to ensure that we are improving patients and providing accurate information while minimizing harm.
-Detecting changes in disease commonly relies on changes in rating scales as a surrogate marker for changes in underlying disease processes.
-Rating scales also provide a standardized method of characterizing disease such that they can be reliably used by physicians worldwide for clinical and research purposes.
-In this article, the author provides an introduction to several of the rating scales that have been used to quantify specific involuntary movements (eg, tremor, chorea) or specific disease entities characterized by involuntary movements (eg, Huntington disease, Parkinson disease).
-Scales for each of the following involuntary movements or diseases are discussed: Parkinson disease, tics, chorea, dystonia, myoclonus, ataxia, tremor, drug-induced dyskinesia, and gait and balance in any movement disorder.
-The scales are summarized and presented in the text or linked to another site.
-The uses, reliability, validity, and limitations of each scale are discussed using current published evaluations.
-There are numerous scales available; however, the ones discussed are the ones that have been most commonly used and thoroughly tested.
+Measuring disease severity is critical from a clinical and research perspective.
+Utilizing standardized rating scales allows for a universally understood means of quantifying disease states regarding both disease progression and treatment response.
+Detecting changes in an underlying disease process commonly relies on changes in rating scales as a surrogate marker.
+In this article, the authors provide an introduction to several of the rating scales that have been used to quantify specific involuntary movements (ie, tremor) as a symptom or within the context of a defined movement disorder (ie, Parkinson disease).
+Scales for each of the following involuntary movements or diseases are discussed: Parkinson disease, tics, chorea, dystonia, myoclonus, ataxia, tremor, medication-induced dyskinesia, and gait and balance in any movement disorder.
+The scales are summarized and presented to highlight clinical relevance, statistical rigor, and limitations using current published evaluations.
+There are numerous scales available; however, the ones discussed are the ones that have been most used and thoroughly tested.
 This article also reflects the most updated revisions and critiques of these scales.

 Key points

-• The ability to measure movement disorder characteristics over time allows for comparability of outcomes, helps with the interpretation of results, and minimizes errors of measurement.
+• The ability to measure movement disorder characteristics over time allows for universally accepted, standardized outcome measures.

-• The ability of scales to produce consistent results and, therefore, to be useful instruments in monitoring patients and conducting research, depends on their psychometric properties.
+• The ability of scales to produce consistent results and, therefore, to be useful instruments in monitoring patients and conducting research, depends on the investigator’s experience administering and interpreting each scale as well as the psychometric properties of each scale.

-• Rating scales in movement disorders focus on 2 primary concepts of dysfunction: impairment and disability.
+• Rating scales in movement disorders focus on two primary concepts: impairment and disability.

 • Items rated by the investigator and based on the neurologic examination assess impairment and relate to objective deficits.